aidotse/PASEOS/README.md

 ## Glossary
 * ### Activity
+  An activity is the abstraction that `PASEOS` uses to keep track of specific actions performed by a [SpacecraftActor](#spacecraftactor) upon a request from the user.
+To register an activity, an user shall first create an [activity function](#activity-function), which describes the operation to be performed, and provide information on the power-consumption due to the activity execution. <br>`PASEOS`is responsible for the execution of the activity and for updating the system status depending on the effects of the activity (e.g., by discharging they satellite battery).<br>
+  When registering an activity, the user can specify a [constraint-function](#constraint-function) to specify constraints to be met during the execution of the activity and an an [on termination](#on-termination) function to specify additional operations to performed by `PASEOS` on termination of the activity function.

+* ### Activity function
-  Any operation performed by a [SpacecraftActor](#spacecraftactor) that shall be implemented in `PASEOS`.
-Activities might include data transmission, house-keeping operations, onboard data acquisition and processing, and others.
+  User-defined function emulating any operation to be executed in a `PASEOS` a [SpacecraftActor](#spacecraftactor).
+Activity functions are necessayr to register [activities](#activity).
+Activity functions might include data transmission, house-keeping operations, onboard data acquisition and processing, and others.

 * ### Actor
   Since `PASEOS` is fully-decentralised, each node of a `PASEOS` constellation shall run an instance of `PASEOS` modelling all the nodes of  that constellation.
 The abstraction of a constellation node inside a `PASEOS` instace is a `PASEOS` `actor`.

-* ### Local actor
+* ### Constraint-function
-  The `actor` in a `PASEOS` instance that models the behavior and the status of the node that runs that `PASEOS` instance is called `local actor`.
+  A constraint function is an asynchronous function that can be used by the `PASEOS` user to specify some constraints that shall be met during the execution of an activity.

 * ### Ground stationActor
   `PASEOS actor` emulating a ground station.

+* ### Local actor
+  The `local actor` in a `PASEOS` instance is the `actor` that models the behavior and the status of the node that runs that `PASEOS` instance.

+* ### On-termination function
+  A on-termination function is an asynchronous function that can be used by the `PASEOS` user to specify some operations to be executed on termination of predefied `PASEOS` user.

 * ### SpacecraftActor
   `PASEOS actor` emulating a spacecraft or a satellite.